OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 - _role and privilege checks were performed_: The authorizer records all checks, and panics / logs an error if no check is made
-- _privilege checks are performed before changes are made / data is returned_: checked database accesses (the default) cannot be made before commiting authorization checks.
-No more authorization check can be made after commiting.
+- _privilege checks are performed before changes are made / data is returned_: checked database accesses (the default) cannot be made before committing authorization checks.
+No more authorization check can be made after committing.
 - _access patterns match privilege checks_: Check database access functions ensure a prior check was made using the Authorizer's check log.